Jhersin/SystemFoundation/README.md

+Repository Title
-title : Binary detectability in MR reconstruction
+Binary Detectability in Undersampled MR Reconstruction

+Repository Description
-This study evaluates the detectability of lesion in undersampled MR images using zero-filled reconstruction as a simplified model.
-The simulation elliptical lesions were embedded in gray matter and the binary detection performance was assessed using hotelling-based model observers.
-We examined how acceleration, noise, lesion size, and amplitude affect detectability and compared the results with traditional metrics such as SSIM and MSE.
-The findings reveal a low moderate correlation between standard metrics and task performance, highlighting the need for task-based evaluation in clinically relevant MR reconstruction.
+This project investigates binary lesion detectability in undersampled MR images using zero-filled reconstructions.
+Simulated elliptical lesions were embedded in gray matter, and detection performance was evaluated with Hotelling-based model observers.
+We systematically explored the effects of acceleration, noise level, lesion size, and amplitude on detectability.
+Results were compared against conventional metrics like SSIM and MSE, revealing a low-to-moderate correlation and underscoring the importance of task-based assessment for clinically relevant MR reconstruction.